phonedude/cs533-f23/assignments/assignment-1.md

 ### Youtube video

-* Record your screen of you 1) viewing the files, 2) starting the server, 3) loading each of the three paths in your browser.
+* Record your screen of you 1) viewing the files, and 2) executing each of the three commands to show completion.
 I am issuing grades based on what your video shows; if you don't show/demonstrate something in your video, I'm not grading it.
-* Upload that video to Youtube (see [week 1 slides](https://docs.google.com/presentation/d/1EZomYYzDeLNzCOlTsFUWgVHUhuiCGgXPY8G3r-i_Yic/edit) for details).
+* Upload that video to Youtube (see [week 1 slides](https://docs.google.com/presentation/d/1FaFNxFVoVhM7_iGNLu_SQPAVssxWv3Bsm8q7FyCPWjU/edit)